Unboxed-Software/solana-course/content/durable-nonces.md

   const nonceAccountAfterAdvancing = await connection.getAccountInfo(nonceKeypair.publicKey);
   const nonceAfterAdvancing = NonceAccount.fromAccountData(nonceAccountAfterAdvancing!.data).nonce;

-  // We can see that even though the transitions fails, the nonce has advanced assert.notEqual(nonceBeforeAdvancing, nonceAfterAdvancing);
+  // We can see that even though the transitions failed, the nonce has advanced assert.notEqual(nonceBeforeAdvancing, nonceAfterAdvancing);
 });
 ```